 - Wet n Wild Photo Focus Concealer in Light/Med Beige ($3.99).
 The color range sucks.
 The lightest shade, Light Ivory, is a little lighter than my skin tone but very pink.
 The second lightest shade, Light/Med Beige is a little darker than my skin tone but warmer.
 I decided to go with the slightly darker concealer because the undertone’s right and if I blend it enough I’m sure I can make it work.
 Whenever I use a too pale, too pink concealer to spot conceal, it’s always too conspicuous.

 Here’s one final post about the new Physicians Formula liquid lipsticks.
 Sorry if you’re getting tired of hearing about them but I simply love the formula.
 They feel so lightweight and comfortable, don’t dry out my lips, and have no funky smell or taste.
-They’re not budgeproof but they do leave behind a nice stain.
+They’re not totally budgeproof (expect some of it to wear off with a meal) but they do leave behind a nice stain.
 They’re fantastic!
 Highly recommend.